vsbuidev/react-native-todo-list/README.md

 - Expo: A platform for building and deploying React Native apps quickly.
 - JavaScript (ES6+): The primary programming language used in the project.
 - npm: The Node Package Manager for managing dependencies and running scripts.

+## Preview

+- Take a look at the app with this screenshot captured on my mobile device: [Mobile Screenshot](./Preview/Screenshot.PNG)

+- Explore the app's user interface design on Figma: [Figma Design Link](https://www.figma.com/community/file/1350344600031523800/minimal-to-do-list-app)

 ## Features